believethehype/nostrdvm/README.md

 Create a new venv by running `"python -m venv venv"`
   - Place .env file (based on .env_example) in main folder.
-  - the feamework will automatically create keys for your dvms in this file.
+  - the framework will automatically create keys for your dvms in this file.
   - Install requirements.txt
   - Run python main.py.